 The best way to manage all your 2FA accounts is to use the Authy app.
 It enables you to have a single mobile app for all your 2FA accounts and you can sync them across multiple devices, even accessing them on the desktop.
 Install Authy on your device by searching for it in your device’s app store.
-Read more information on the features of Authy here.

 While you can select to have 2FA only once per computer, reset only every 30 days, we suggest enabling extra security by having 2FA initiated with every login.
-In that scenario, select the button “Every Log-in” and click “Save”
+In that scenario, select the button “Every Log-in” and click “Update 2FA Settings.”

 On your device’s Authy app, you will notice that the Twilio account has been already added at the bottom of the screen.
 Tap on it.

 That’s it.
 You now have two-factor authentication protection for your Twilio account.
 You will be required to enter in the code available from the Authy app whenever you login to the Twilio console.